Ed Dwight: Sculpting

 Dwight at the Pentagon in 2020, during his honorary induction into the U.S. Space Force.

 After resigning from the Air Force, Dwight worked as an engineer, in real estate, and for IBM.
 He opened a barbecue restaurant in Denver.
 Dwight was also a successful construction entrepreneur and occasionally "built things with scrap metal".
 Dwight's artistic interest in sculpting and interest in learning about black historical icons grew after Colorado's first black lieutenant governor, George L. Brown, commissioned him to create a statue for the state capitol building in 1974.
 Upon completion, Dwight moved to Denver and earned an M.F.A. in sculpture from the University of Denver in 1977.
 He learned how to operate the University of Denver's metal casting foundry in the mid-1970s.

 Dwight has been recognized for his innovative use of negative space in sculpting.
-Each of his pieces involves Blacks and civil rights activists, with a focus on the themes of slavery, emancipation, and post-reconstruction.
+Each of his pieces depict Black Americans and civil rights activists, with a focus on the themes of slavery, emancipation, and post-reconstruction.
 Most of the pieces depict only Black people, but the Underground Railroad Sculpture in Battle Creek also honors Erastus and Sarah Hussey, who were conductors on the Underground Railroad.
 Dwight's first major work was a commission in 1974 to create a sculpture of Colorado Lieutenant Governor George L. Brown.
 Soon after, he was commissioned by the Colorado Centennial Commission to create a series of bronze sculptures entitled "Black Frontier in the American West".

 Soon after he completed the "Black Frontier in the American West" exhibit, Dwight created a series of more than seventy bronze sculptures at the St. Louis Arch Museum at the request of the National Park Service.
 The series, "Jazz: An American Art Form", depicts the evolution of jazz and features jazz performers such as Louis Armstrong, Miles Davis, Duke Ellington, Ella Fitzgerald, Benny Goodman, and Charlie Parker.

 Dwight speaks at the National Museum of African American History and Culture in 2024.

 Dwight owns and operates Ed Dwight Studios, based in Denver.
 Its 25000 sqft, facility houses a studio, gallery, foundry, and a large collection of research material.
 The gallery and studio is open to the public.